 Subsequent project Friendly Fire was undertaken from 1989 to 1994 and documented paintballing and other weekend war games.
 The photographs feature a variety of locations, some indoors and some outdoors.
 Again the images are characterised by harsh flash, which heightens the sense of irony in the work.
 Playing the role of war photographer, Fox satirises the motives of the participants as they attempt to foster team spirit through mock battle.

 Richard Billingham (1970–) was born in Birmingham.
 His breakthrough came following the publication of photographs he took of his family, who lived in a tower block in the city.
-The book Ray's A Laugh (1996) depicted the chaotic lives of Billingham's alcoholic father Ray, mother Liz and younger brother Jason.
+The book Ray’s a Laugh (1996) depicted the chaotic lives of Billingham’s alcoholic father Ray, mother Liz and younger brother Jason.

 The garishly-coloured, badly-focused photographs were shot using a cheap 35mm camera.
 They were made initially as studies for paintings while Billingham was studying fine art at the University of Sunderland.
 Reminiscent of family snapshots, the remarkably frank images depict a life of poverty but are tempered by moments of intimacy between Liz and Ray.
 In this photograph, which is at once humorous, desperate and cruel, Ray is seen throwing the family’s pet cat across the room.

-Part photo-diary and part documentary, Ray's A Laugh has received international acclaim and notoriety.
-It has been exhibited at many venues, including at this Museum in 1996, and was part of the famous Sensation exhibition at the Royal Academy of Arts in 1997.
+Part photo-diary and part documentary, Ray’s a Laugh has received international acclaim and notoriety.
+It has been exhibited at many venues, including at this museum in 1996, and was part of the famous Sensation exhibition at the Royal Academy of Arts in 1997.
 Billingham won the prestigious Citibank Photography Prize in 1997 and was shortlisted for the Turner prize in 2001.

 Hannah Starkey (1971–) creates large, staged photographs which invite the viewer to speculate about the thoughts and intentions of their subjects.
 These enigmatic colour photographs act as dramas, often quiet and subtle, hinting at some unspoken occurrence, known only to the characters.
-The viewer is drawn in and encouraged to participate and hypothesize.
+The viewer is drawn in and encouraged to participate and hypothesise.

 In Starkey’s large-scale tableaux, the subjects—usually women—are engaged in some mysterious scenario.
 They seem to suggest that we have stumbled across the scene by accident; the context and narrative remain elusive.